 - 1. The RAB value at the beginning of the financial year is the value at the end of the previous financial year. - 2.
-The depreciation charge for each asset class is calculated for the particular asset class. - 3.
+The depreciation charge for each asset class is calculated. - 3.
 The RAB value at the end of the financial year is the value at the end of the previous year less the depreciation charge plus net additions.